 - By combining two devices gives me one less thing to lose track of.

 I’ve only had this one for a month, so it’s still possible it will catch fire or otherwise turn out to be inadequate, but I’m very pleased right now.

 To be fair, I am made unusually happy by well thick, fitting socks.
 My previous favorite was Smartwool Saturnsphere, on which I have spent low-hundreds of dollars, but after two years my old ones can no longer meet my standards and the model is no longer produced in acceptable colors.
-I got a pair of these Bombas socks for Christmas and was delighted: they’re incredibly…what’s a word that means “tight” but has only positive connotation?
+I got a pair of these Bombas (affiliate link) socks for Christmas and was delighted: they’re incredibly…what’s a word that means “tight” but has only positive connotation?
 Like having your feet hugged all day, without being restrictive.
 I’m only waiting to see how they age before ordering a dozen and tossing my old socks.

 Super Comfy Sweater ($40)